2504822K/2504822Ksonicarts.io/Week8.md

 #### End of the week

-- With all the audio glitches I ahve created for the second track, I have realised that It wil be better if I used this audio to further enrich the fast track and also to compose it so that it is a little longe.
-This is because I think this idea will work best for my overall project rather than creating a quick second piece which will most likely lack the depth and character first one has.
+- With all the audio glitches I have created for the second track, I have realised that It wil be better if I used this audio to further enrich the fast track and also to compose it so that it is a little longer.
+This is because I think this idea will work best for my overall project rather than creating a quick second piece which will most likely lack the depth and character the first one has.
 Also I am conscious of time and I have not gotten any inspiration from the visual ideas I have come up with, however the glitchy sounds I have created this week have given me some possible avenues to delve into and develop into full ideas.

 ### List of some of the sounds I created using MAX MSP.